 When we think of flax on the Canadian prairies, what comes to mind are fields of waxy, waving, periwinkle flowers, expanding to the horizon.
-Linen yarn itself is made from the long, fibres found just behind the bark in the multi-layer stem of the flax plant, Linun usitatissimum.
+Linen yarn is made from the long, fibres found just behind the bark in the multi-layer stem of the flax plant, Linun usitatissimum.

-The product of linen as a textile is given form and reality when delicate, natural plant fibres are woven into a durable yet breathing and dynamic material that only improves with time.
+The product of linen as a textile is given form and reality when these delicate, natural plant fibres are woven into a durable yet breathing and dynamic material that only improves with time.
 And, because the fabric was always quite difficult to dye, it was customarily left as its natural oatmeal tone or alternatively, bleached white.
 Such paleness reinforced its association with purity and religion throughout the ancient world.

 As flax is grown almost everywhere in the world – from North America to Europe, to Africa – it is not easy to discuss linen without acknowledging its unique place within the specific societies and regions that produce it.

 For the moment, we carry linen products from:

 1. TEXTILE No. – A textile studio, based in Denmark where artist, designer and curator, Karin Carlander creates hand-woven pieces from 100% linen thread with careful attention to the artistic process.
 Her work incorporates traditional Japanese weaving techniques inspired by traditional Nordic crafts, where she will often use two contrasting colours of linen thread to create a subtle and intricate texture.
 The size of the textiles relates to a number; for example No. 6 measures 150 x 100 cm, No. 9 50 x 25 cm.
 The collection does not include a No. 1, as no number has more value in the collection than any other.
 Each No. comes in a variety of designs.